Residential Paver Stripping Professionals

 What If I Don't Seal My Pavers?

-If you don’t seal your pavers, they won’t deteriorate and wither away.
+If you don’t seal your pavers, they will deteriorate and wither away.
 You will just likely have to clean your pavers more frequently and the stains will be harder and in some cases impossible to remove.
-Sealing Brick Pavers was designed to protect pavers from rain, mold, mildew, moss, and even sun (although most pavers are designed to be UV resistant).
+Sealing Brick Pavers was designed to protect pavers from rain, mold, mildew, moss, and even sun.

 Sealing can also protect your pavers from anything foreign that might fall on them – staining from oil, leaves, spills.
 Sealing creates an invisible layer on top of your pavers that repels water, oil and anything else you might accidentally drop, as long as you wash it away as soon as you notice it.